sdogruyol/russh/README.md

 # Russh

 **Russh =** Ruby + SSH .
 SSH Config Manager for Ruby.
+It helps you manage your SSH configuration.

+You can create, delete and update your existing configuration.

+Currently under heavy development.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'russh'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install russh

 ## Usage

-TODO: Write usage instructions here
+### Create a new configuration

+    russh create

 ## Contributing